 The recipe was given to me by a long time family friend, Denise.
-She got the recipe from her grandmother on her mother’s side.
+She got this recipe from her grandmother on her mother's side.
 She remembers visiting her every summer in Costa Mesa.

 I love keeping family recipes alive.

 Our family was wholly traumatized when my Mamo passed away, and no one had bothered to write down the chiffon cake recipe.

 This is THE cake that she had made for ALL the grandkids and ALL the great-grandkids for birthdays over the years.
 Losing this recipe made me realize how important it is to hold on to these memories.

 (If you are wondering, we were able to finally find the infamous chiffon cake recipe.
 I will be posting that story here as well.)